datahub-project/datahub/metadata-ingestion/transformers.md

   - type: "simple_clear_dataset_ownership"
     config: {}
 ```

+The main use case of `simple_clear_dataset_ownership` is to remove incorrect owners present in the source.
+You can use it along with the next `simple_add_dataset_ownership` to remove wrong owners and add the correct ones.

 Let’s suppose we’d like to append a series of users who we know to own a dataset but aren't detected during normal ingestion.
 To do so, we can use the `simple_add_dataset_ownership` module that’s included in the ingestion framework.